 Spokane Regional Health District’s Early Support for Infants and Toddlers (SRHD ESIT) is the lead agency in Spokane County for supporting children with disabilities or developmental delays, from birth to age three.
-Parents who have concerns about their child’s development can contact ITN to receive assistance and information about entering into the program.
+Parents who have concerns about their child’s development can contact ESIT to receive assistance and information about entering into the program.

 A child residing in Spokane County, from birth through age 3, is eligible for early intervention services when:

-SRHD ESIT contracts with the Department of Children, Youth & Families (DCYF)/Early Support for Infants and Toddlers as the County Lead Agency (CLA).
+SRHD ESIT contracts with the Department of Children, Youth, & Families/Early Support for Infants and Toddlers as the County Lead Agency (CLA).

 Do you have concerns about your child’s development?
 Free comprehensive developmental screenings (also known as Child Find Events) are coordinated through the CICC.